 Louise E. Jackson, Department of Land, Air and Water Resources, University of California, Davis, USA

-Thomas Kätterer, Department of Ecology, SLU Uppsala, Sweden
+Thomas Kätterer, Department of Ecology, Swedish University of Agricultural Sciences, Uppsala, Sweden

 Emanuele Lugato, Joint Research Center (IES – Soil action), Ispra, Italy